-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$1,142,151. - The change in the District's total net position in comparison with the prior fiscal year was \$102,770, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2014, the District's governmental funds reported combined ending fund balances of \$727,197, a decrease of (\$169,250) in comparison with the prior fiscal year.
-A portion of fund balance is restricted for debt service and capital projects, non-spendable for prepaid items, assigned for subsequent year's expenditures and renewal and replacement.
-The remainder is unassigned fund balance which is available for spending at the District's discretion.
+- The assets plus deferred outflows of resources of the District exceeded it liabilities at the close of the most recent fiscal year resulting in a net position balance of \$1,408,279. - The change in the District's total net position in comparison with the prior fiscal year was (\$3,398), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$564,416, an increase of \$3,722 in comparison with the prior fiscal year.
+The total fund balance is restricted for debt service, non-spendable for prepaid items, assigned for subsequent year's expenditures and capital reserves, and the remainder is unassigned fund balance which is available for spending at the District's discretion.